cszach/reveal-init/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Describe and specify the problem, the expected and actual behaviors. -->

 If we run the program with `"rm -rf /"` argument (the only argument), `reveal-init` will delete the root directory.
-However, it is expected that a directory named "`rm -rf /`" will be created.
+However, `reveal-init` is expected to create a new Reveal.js project in a directory named "`rm -rf /`".

 Steps to reproduce
 ------------------